-Here we have the Samsung Galaxy S21 vs. iPhone 12 face-off, an intense battle.
-The two smartphone behemoths face off to see which has the best smartphone you can buy.
+In this Samsung Galaxy S21 vs. iPhone 12 face-off, we pit the two smartphone behemoths against each other to see which is the best smartphone you can buy.
 The iPhone 12 has already proven to be a strong contender, with its OLED display, powerful A14 Bionic processor, and camera upgrades.

 But Samsung hasn't taking this one lying down with the release of its new Galaxy S21 flagships.
 The Galaxy S21 is one of the best Android phones available right now, with the latest Snapdragon 888 CPU from Qualcomm, a gorgeous display with a high refresh rate, and some of Samsung's best camera offerings.

 - The best phones right now: Where each phone ranks